MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 You can find details about the processing of an enrichment, including it status and potential issues while it's refreshing or after a refresh completed.
 Understand which processes are involved to refresh an enrichment and how long it took to run the processes.
 The enrichment status is supported for Experian, Leadspace, HERE Technologies, SFTP Import, and Azure Maps.

 1. Go to **Data** > **Enrichment**.
-1. In the **My enrichments** tab, select the status of an enrichment to open a side pane.
+1. In the **My enrichments** tab, select the status of the enrichment to open a side pane.
 1. In the **Progress details** pane, expand the **Enrichments** section.
 1. Under the enrichment you want to see the progress, select **See details**.
 1. In the **Task details** pane, select **Show details** to see the processes that are involved in updating the enrichment and their status.